WIM-TRD/Avanza/README.md

 Project is inspired by existing project - [fhqvst - Avanza](https://github.com/fhqvst/avanza).

-**Note** project is a re-implementation of a proof of concept, do not use any code in this project for trading purposes.
+**Note** project is re-implementated based on a proof of concept, do not use any code in this project for trading purposes.
 The author will not be responsible for any indirect damages.
 # Project Status
 Incomplete.